-When my husband and I started playing with selling on Amazon FBA little did we know we’d grow it to over 1 million dollars in revenue within 12 months!
+When my husband and I decided to try building an Amazon FBA business, little did we know we’d grow it to over 1 million dollars in revenue within 12 months!

 We had one small kitchen product which from our research seemed to be in fairly high demand on Amazon.
 It cost us less than $2 to buy it and ship it to Amazon.
 We sold it for $15 and within a year we’d sold over 84,000 units.

 I’d never seen anything like it.

 I’m not saying it was easy.
 We worked our little buns off over that year, but it was incredible to see how the Amazon machine worked.

-We continued to grow the business to revenues topping $3 million (net profits in the region of 18%) until we sold the business in early 2020.
+We continued to grow the business to revenues topping $3 million (net profits in the region of 18%) until we sold the business in 2020.

-In this post I’m going to break down the steps we took to grow the business, lessons we learned along the way (including some mistakes not to make), the secret sauce of Amazon FBA, what we’re doing now to grow our Amazon businesses in 2021 and most importantly how you can do the same!
+In this post I’m going to break down the steps we took to grow the business, lessons we learned along the way (including some mistakes not to make), the secret sauce of Amazon FBA, what works now to grow an Amazon FBA business in 2022.